 Covered anaerobic digesters (GHG emission reduction project activity in the following schematic) can collect the generated methane gas (CH4) and also work with increased efficiency (60-65%) as compared to open anaerobic lagoons (40-50%).
 The gas collected can then be used after purification in the gas engine to generate electricity.

-Following schematic shows the working of methane capture and utilization -carbon credit project;
+The following schematic shows the working of methane capture and utilization -carbon credit project;

-CDM projects in waste water treatment facilities
+CDM projects in wastewater treatment facilities

-Following table shows registered Indian CDM projects till Sep 2011;
+The following table shows registered Indian CDM projects till Sep 2011;